NCAR/eol-se-guidelines/Notes.md

 Prince.

-[Hugo](https://gohugo.io/about/features/) might be nice as a single standalone app, but it was investigated thoroughly.
+[Hugo](https://gohugo.io/about/features/) might be nice as a single standalone app, but it was not investigated thoroughly.

 Google seems to use [Gitiles](https://gerrit.googlesource.com/gitiles/) for sites like the style guide.
 It has some nice markdown extensions, like